Do you feel that you don’t have enough time for social media? Or, are you just not sure how to use it to achieve your business goals?

 LinkedIn is the social media platform everyone recommends to be on if you are serious about your career.
 This is especially true in the financial services industry.
 However, if your profile only contains the bare minimum of information, you may be doing more harm than good.
 Consider LinkedIn a virtual first impression.
 Would you want a client, partner or prospect looking at a half-empty profile?
 No matter what industry you work in or what job title you have, it is important to strive for a LinkedIn presence that illustrates who you are as a professional, showcasing the talents, skills and expertise that set you apart from the rest.

-Therefore, creating a complete profile is crucial for LinkedIn success.
+Therefore, LinkedIn trainers profess that creating a complete profile is crucial for LinkedIn success.
 Begin by using a professional photo and include strong, industry-focused keywords in your tagline and ‘Skills’ section that will boost your profile in search result rankings.
 When putting together the ‘Experience’ section, you should not only share the responsibilities that were/are required by your job but also what you learned along your career path.
 Remember to also strengthen your profile by sharing what is important to you as a person, not just a professional.
 LinkedIn has a ‘Volunteer Experience’ and ‘Causes’ section where users can list any organisations they are involved with.

 Also, don’t forget to keep your profile current.
 Think of your LinkedIn profile as a CV you are presenting during a job interview – you want it to make a powerful impression when interacting with prospects and gaining new business opportunities.